annamccartan3/McCartan-Data-Science-Portfolio/README.md

 **Leveraging statistical models in [scikit-learn](https://scikit-learn.org/stable/) to extract insights, analyze patterns, and make data-driven predictions.**
 ### Projects
 - :robot: [**DataFlex**](https://github.com/annamccartan3/MCCARTAN-Data-Science-Portfolio/tree/main/MLStreamlitApp)<br>
 A Streamlit app for exploring supervised machine learning through model selection, tuning, and evaluation.
 Users can upload datasets, preprocess features, and train models such as logistic regression, decision trees, and k-nearest neighbors, with real-time performance metrics and visualizations to guide interpretation.
 This project builds on prior work in classification pipelines and model evaluation, extending it into an interactive, user-centered tool that emphasizes algorithmic transparency, hands-on experimentation, and deployment-ready workflows.
+[Launch DataFlex App](https://dataflex.streamlit.app)
 - :bulb: [**DataQuest**](https://github.com/annamccartan3/MCCARTAN-Data-Science-Portfolio/tree/main/MLUnsupervisedApp)<br>
 A Streamlit app for unsupervised machine learning that enables users to uncover hidden structures in data through clustering (K-Means, hierarchical) and dimensionality reduction (PCA).
 Interactive controls and dynamic plots support real-time exploration of grouping behavior, variance, and pattern discovery.
 As a complement to DataFlex, this project expands the portfolio into exploratory, label-free learning, highlighting the importance of structural insight and feature relationships in complex datasets.
+[Launch DataQuest App](https://dataquest.streamlit.app)

-### Coursework
+### Learning Modules
 #### Supervised Machine Learning
 - [Linear Regression](https://github.com/annamccartan3/MCCARTAN-Data-Science-Portfolio/tree/main/linear_regression)
   Developing **linear regression models** to quantify relationships between variables, visualize trends, and make continuous predictions.